windytan/redsea/README.md

 -x, --output-hex       Output is hex groups in the RDS Spy format -p. --show-partial     Display PS and RadioText before completely received (as
                        partial_ps, partial_radiotext)
--u, --rbds             Use RBDS (North American) program types -l, --loctable DIR     Load TMC location table from a directory in TMC Exchange
+-r, --samplerate       Set input sample frequency - will resample
-                       format
+                       (slow) if this differs from 171000 Hz -u, --rbds             Use RBDS (North American) program types -l, --loctable DIR     Load TMC location table from a directory in TMC Exchange format